18F/email-to-github-issues/README.md

 A webhook to receive inbound email POSTs from Mandrill, that then opens GitHub Issues with the details.

-Great for managing approval of TLS certificates.
+Great for approving TLS certificates.

 TODO: